Genetics

 Differences in children’s cognitive skills are apparent from as young as 2 years of age, and often increase over time from infancy and throughout childhood.
 To better understand why children differ so much in cognitive development, we conduct meta-analytic and original empirical studies.
 Our work on this topic is funded by the Nuffield Foundation and the Jacobs Foundation.
 Our findings will contribute to developing interventions that improve children’s cognitive skills and in turn reduce the gaps in school performance and educational achievement.

-In May 2024, we completed a 4-year long research programme that involved data from 13,000 families, 8 core researchers, and countless collaborators and partners to better understand how genetics and environmental factors interact in children’s development during the early years.
-Our report summarises our research and explains our findings.
+We analyzed data from more than 13,000 families and worked with researchers, collaborators, and partners to understand how genetics and environmental factors interact in children’s development during the early years.

 Understanding genetic influences Differences in our physical and psychological traits, for example our height, weight, and cognitive skills, are partly influenced by the genes that we inherit from our parents.